Black Shoes vs. Brown Shoes

 Generally speaking, darker colors are more formal.
 To paint with similarly broad brush strokes, black shoes are therefore more formal than brown ones of like category.
 A black oxford is more formal than a brown oxford, a black loafer is more formal than a brown loafer, and black chelsea boots are more formal than brown ones.

-You can never go wrong wearing black shoes to a job interview, a funeral, or any other event that requires a dose of formality.
+You can never go wrong with wearing black shoes to a job interview, a funeral, or any other event that requires a dose of formality.

 We’re fed the line “black shoes go with everything.”
 While it’s true that black is versatile, it certainly does not go with everything.
-Wearing black shoes will make your life easy is you live in black pants, grey pants, blue pants, or jeans.
+Wearing black shoes will make your life easy if you live in black pants, grey pants, blue pants, or jeans.
 If you wear earth-toned pants like brown, green, tan, or khaki, black shoes will make you look like a stereotypical IT guy (no offense to IT guys).

 Brown Shoes – A Matter of Shade